Chelsea F.C.–Tottenham Hotspur F.C. rivalry

 The Chelsea F.C.–Tottenham Hotspur F.C. rivalry is a rivalry between London-based professional association football clubs Chelsea and Tottenham Hotspur.
 Chelsea play their home games at Stamford Bridge, while Tottenham Hotspur play their home games at the Tottenham Hotspur Stadium.
-As of November 2025, 180 games have been played between the two teams, 82 of which were won by Chelsea and 55 by Spurs.
+As of May 2026, 181 competitive games have been played between the two teams, 83 of which were won by Chelsea and 55 by Spurs.

 Although both teams have played against each other since the early 20th century, the rivalry between Chelsea and Tottenham did not begin until the 1967 FA Cup final, the first all-London FA Cup final.
 Chelsea fans consider Tottenham to be one of their rivals alongside Arsenal, Fulham and Leeds United, while Tottenham fans consider their rivalry with Chelsea to be secondary to that with Arsenal.
-Many encounters between the two teams have been highly intense, notable matches played between them include the 'Battle of the Bridge' in 2016.
+Many encounters between the two teams have been highly intense, including a match dubbed the 'Battle of the Bridge' in 2016.